Creating a Lifetime of Smiles for Children with Cleft & Craniofacial Conditions

-“Isolated orofacial clefts are one of the most common birth defects in the United States,” says Helen Lau, a pediatric nurse practitioner at the Kapiolani Cleft and Craniofacial Clinic.
+“Isolated orofacial clefts are one of the most common birth defects in the United States,” says Christine Johnston, a pediatric nurse practitioner at the Kapiolani Cleft and Craniofacial Clinic (KCCC).

 Orofacial cleft is a condition in which tissue in the baby’s upper lip or the roof of the mouth does not join together completely in utero, leaving facial developmental issues that can impact a child’s hearing, vision, ability to eat and even the child’s ability to smile.

 - One in every 1,600 babies will be born with a cleft lip and cleft palate.

 - One in every 2,800 babies will be born with a cleft lip.

 - One in every 1,700 babies will be born with a cleft palate.

 "Cleft lip and cleft palate are some of the most common birth defects.
 Most often, they occur as isolated birth defect, meaning there is no known genetic or environmental cause,” Johnston says.
 "However, cleft lip and palate are also associated with many genetic conditions or syndromes."

 The Centers for Disease Control and Prevention (CDC) recently found that women who smoke during pregnancy or who are diagnosed with diabetes before pregnancy have an increased risk of having a child with a cleft.
 The CDC also found that women who use certain medicines to treat epilepsy, such as topiramate or valproic acid, during the first trimester (the first three months) of pregnancy have an increased risk.